donvadicastro/generator-xmi/readme.md

 Once bootstrapped - implement required business behaviors for defined actions and that's it.
 As an results - you will receive complete web application with attached REST API server and Postgres DB storage with created scheme.

 The fastest solution to prototype architecture design.
 Build with TypeScript, NodeJs and Express.
+Follow [WIKI for more details](https://github.com/donvadicastro/generator-xmi/wiki).

 ## Usage
 Install yo and generator-xmi: